Crowd Sensing and Living Lab Outdoor Experimentation Made Easy: Smart Agora in Action: Use Cases

 The capability of Smart Agora to facilitate informed decisions by geolocating the decision-making process (proof of witnessed presence) is assessed in a study on cycling safety~\cite{Pournaras2020}.
 The perception of bike riders about the cycling safety of different urban spots in Zurich is compared to an empirical safety model~\cite{Castells2019} built using official data of the Federal Roads Office collected from Swiss GeoAdmin.
 If the two safety estimations match, this is indication that witnessed presence in participatory crowd sensing can indeed provide information quality comparable to the official but costly data collection methods.

-The empirical risk estimation of a route is derived by a continuous spatial accident risk model of Zurich.
+The empirical risk estimation of a route is derived by a continuous spatial accident risk model of Zurich~\cite{Castells2019}.
 This is the baseline that is compared to the perceived cycling risk estimated via 11 Smart Agora test users.
-A crowd sensing asset is designed using the sequential navigation modality with four points of interest.
-The cycling risk of the road section from the earlier to the next urban spot is assessed when the cycling user is localized at the next spot.
-A likert scale question pops up in the Smart Agora app to valuate cycling risk at a linear scale between 1. \emph{very safe} to 5. \emph{very dangerous}.
+A crowd sensing asset is designed using the sequential navigation modality with four points of interest. \recolortext{The cycling risk of each road section that connects two consecutive points of interests is assessed at the latter point}.
+A likert scale question pops up in the Smart Agora app to \recolortext{evaluate} cycling risk at a linear scale between 1. \emph{very safe} to 5. \emph{very dangerous}.
 All test users cycled at the same day and time to minimize biases originated from weather, light condition and the condition of different bikes.

 A high matching is found between the empirical evidence from the cycling accident data and the cycling risk that citizens witness~\cite{Pournaras2020}.
 This motivates an alternative more legitimate policy-making approach that relies on high-quality crowd sensing data collected by verifying witnessed presence.